wwade/markdown_markup_emoji/README.md

 ### Add your style

-Since it is marked up like `<span class="emoji">😃</span>`, Add a style to be displayed with a slightly bigger font.
+Since it is marked up like `<span class="emoji">😃</span>`, Add a style to be displayed with a bigger font.
+<span style="font-size:180%">😃</span>

 ```.css
 .emoji { font-size: 150%; }